fkirc/skip-duplicate-actions/README.md

 - **Full traceability:** After clean merges, you will see a message like `Skip execution because the exact same files have been successfully checked in <previous_run_URL>`.
 - **Skip concurrent workflow-runs:** If the same workflow is unnecessarily triggered twice, then one of the workflow-runs will be skipped.
   For example, this can happen when you push a tag right after pushing a commit.
-- **Respect manual triggers:** If you manually trigger a workflow with `workflow_dispatch`, then the workflow-run will not be skipped.
+- **Fully configurable:** By default, manual triggers and cron will never be skipped.
 - **Flexible Git usage:** `skip-duplicate-actions` does not care whether you use fast-forward-merges, rebase-merges or squash-merges.
   However, if a merge yields a result that is different from the source branch, then the resulting workflow-run will _not_ be skipped.
   This is commonly the case if you merge "outdated branches".